julianbrowne/pip/README.md

 ##PIP

-PIP (page-in-page) is a ludicrously simple web hosting framework designed to work in most ISP hosting environments.
+PIP (page-in-page) is a ludicrously simple and non-intrusive web content management framework designed to work in most ISP hosting environments.

 PIP is designed to meet the following requirements:

 *	A web site is needed that is mostly static content
 *	Owner of the site has access to some form of basic text/HTML editor
-*	Owner of the site has little or no no scripting/development knowledge
+*	Owner of the site has little or no scripting/development knowledge
 *	Pages across the site need to share various assets (images, styling, header/footer fragments, etc)
 *	Some pages need to be different than the others (different layout for example)
 *	Some pages are full html whereas others are html clippings of paragraph fragments, headings etc